JamesLuyangJiang/Digit_Recognition/Readme.md

 Then run the `main.py`, it should pop out the image of the digits one by one, while show the predicted result in the running terminal.

-*Note: The predicted result might not be correct, but mostly it should work.*
+*Note: 1.
+The predicted result might not be correct, but mostly it should work.
+&emsp;&emsp;&ensp;2.
+You should have all necessary packages installed on your computer to make it work*

 Reference: https://www.youtube.com/watch?v=bte8Er0QhDg